derekmerck/OrthancDocker/README.md

 ORTHANC_PG_DATABASE=orthanc
 ```

-Simple routing to known peers or modalities can be configured using "ORTHANC_ROUTE" variables.
+Simple routing to known peers or modalities can be configured using `ORTHANC_ROUTE` variables.

 ```bash
 ORTHANC_ROUTE_ENABLED=false